TMJ Treatment Bensalem, PA

 What Causes TMJ Disorders?

 Trauma, like a punch or an accident in sports, can make your jaw track differently.
 Conditions like arthritis impact the jaw joint as well.
-Arthritis inflames and swells the joints, and you can develop it in your jaw joint.
+Arthritis inflames and swells the joints; you can develop it in your jaw joint.
 Our job is to help you determine the root cause of your TMJ problems.
 Treating this root cause helps remedy the condition and improves your overall health.

 Treatments for TMJ Disorders